drpepper/creative-leaps/README.md

 A port of the "Creative Leaps" game to study creativity, ported from RedWire to an optimized version using Pixi.js.

-Programmed by Jesse Himmelestein, supported by Allyson Mackey and Jasmine Forde from the University of Pennsylvania, and Yuval Hart from Harvard University.
+Programmed by Jesse Himmelstein, supported by Allyson Mackey and Jasmine Forde from the University of Pennsylvania, and Yuval Hart from Harvard University.

 ## Architecture